jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Getting-Started.md

 - [Commit Alert](Extra-IDE-Tweaks-Commit-Alert.md): this inspection allows you to define keywords that will show a confirmation dialog before committing files containing any of those keywords.
 Per example, define the COMMIT_ALERT keyword, modify, delete or move one or multiple files containing it, then commit.
 A confirmation dialog will appear asking if you still want to commit.

 - [Activate all tool windows](Extra-IDE-Tweaks-Activate-All-Tool-Windows.md): this action activates all the available tool windows in the current project.
-Enable it in settings, then see the "Window > Activate All Tool Windows" menu item.
+Enable it in settings, then see the <ui-path>Window | Activate All Tool Windows</ui-path> menu item.
 It is like clicking on the "..." button on the left-side toolbar, then clicking on each of the available tool windows.

 - [Better Folder Icons](Extra-IDE-Tweaks-Better-Folder-Icons.md) can make folder icons more visible (with no outline style) when using the New UI.
 You can also use it with the [Classic UI](https://plugins.jetbrains.com/plugin/24468-classic-ui).